MicrosoftDocs/defender-docs/defender-xdr/pilot-deploy-defender-office-365.md

 This article assumes you have a production Microsoft 365 tenant and are piloting and deploying Microsoft Defender for Office 365 in this environment.
 This practice will maintain any settings and customizations you configure during your pilot for your full deployment.

 Defender for Office 365 contributes to a Zero Trust architecture by helping to prevent or reduce business damage from a breach.
-For more information, see the [Secure remote and hybrid work with Zero Trust](/security/zero-trust/adopt/secure-remote-hybrid-work) business scenario in the Microsoft Zero Trust adoption framework.
+For more information, see the [Prevent or reduce business damage from a breach](/security/zero-trust/adopt/prevent-reduce-business-damage-breach) business scenario in the Microsoft Zero Trust adoption framework.

 ## End-to-end deployment for Microsoft Defender XDR